The crankset is the heart of a bike’s drivetrain, and it majorly consists of chainring and crank arms.

 Road Bikes

 Double crankset technology is commonly found on road bikes.
-Riders can maintain a consistent tempo thanks to the double crankset’s variety of gears, which has small increments between each pedaling speed.
+Riders can maintain a consistent tempo thanks to the double crankset’s variety of gears, which have small increments between each pedaling speed.

 Bikes for Vintage, Touring, and Low-Cost

-Triple-ring cranksets technology is commonly found in vintage, touring, and low-cost bikes.
+Triple-ring crankset technology is commonly found in vintage, touring, and low-cost bikes.
 Most inexpensive mountain bikes use the 3x crankset option as an alternative, which is considered obsolete.

 BMX bikes